All portals provide information about the members assigned to it, this can include the following:

 These statics provide a helicopter view to aid in strategic planning.
 For example, an area leader can see which suburbs are strong and weak where members live and what requires attention.

-The Province will have an overall view of how the province is made up with real time data, this applies to all level of churches as well.
+The Denomination will have an overall view of how the denomination is made up with real time data, this applies to all level of churches as well.

 Current census data is on hand for use by the church leadership.